jsieving/C-ingStars/reports/report.md

 7. [Saven Patel's Thread-Safe Malloc](https://github.com/savanpatel/malloc)
 We referenced Savan Patel's implementation to see how threading is incorporated.
 6. [ptmalloc](http://www.malloc.de/en/)
-We also refereced `ptmalloc` since it can be used with multiple threads, but it was harder to navigate and understand all of the code in comparison to Resource 5.
+We also referenced `ptmalloc` since it can be used with multiple threads, but it was harder to navigate and understand all of the code in comparison to Resource 5.